mesosphere/dcos-docs-site/pages/version-policy/index.md

 Thus, upon the release of 2.0.0 where 1.10.4 and 1.9.7 are available:
    - Minor Versions 1.10.2 (1.10.4 and - 2) and older would no longer be supported.
    - Minor Versions 1.9.4 (1.9.4 and - 2) and older would no longer be supported.

 * **Minor Version**: Upon the availability of a new DC/OS Minor version 1.11.0, minor versions prior to and including 1.8.0 will no longer be supported as (N-2) includes 1.11 (N), 1.10 (N-1) and 1.9 (N-2).
-* **Maintenance Version**: Upon the availability of DC/OS Maintenance version 1.10.5, Maintenance versions prior to and including 1.10.0 will no longer be supported as (N-4) includes 1.10.5 (N), 1.10.4 (N-1), 1.10.3 (N-2), 1.10.2 (N-3) and 1.10.1 (N-4).
+* **Maintenance Version**: Upon the availability of DC/OS Maintenance version 1.10.5, Maintenance versions prior to and including 1.10.0 will no longer be supported as (N-4) includes 1.10.5 (N), 1.10.4 (N-1), 1.10.3 (N-2), 1.10.2 (N-3) and 1.10.1 (N-4).<br>
-w

 <a name="compatibility-matrix"></a>**DC/OS Platform** Version Compatibility Matrix

-The below matrix provides guidance as to which Platform components and Operating environments are tested to run DC/OS on.
+The below matrix provides guidance as to which platform components and operating environments are tested to run DC/OS on.
 Customers that are running DC/OS on non-supported Platform components should upgrade to a supported component.
 For clarity, Mesosphere only provides support services to paying customers under a written agreement; the term “supported” in Mesosphere documentation refers to whether the indicated software component has been tested for compatibility.